 By enrolling in this class, you agree that technology—including your personal inability to access a computer, Wi-Fi outages, computer problems, and all other technological issues—will not be considered acceptable excuses for missing a deadline or not turning in an assignment.
 A general rule is to not wait until the last minute to complete your work in Canvas, thus eliminating the possibility of these technology issues.
 It is your responsibility to complete work in the class by the assigned dates and times, regardless of technology issues.
 Only in cases of system-wide Canvas outages—which, though rare, do occur—will I allow for make-up work.

 Make-Ups/Late Work (Sociology, Scott Lukas)

 Please understand this policy as it applies to the class: Examinations, assignments, and any and all class work may not be made up for credit, under any circumstance, with the exception of a verified doctor’s note.
 Any other reasons for a make-up for any work in the class including, but not limited to missed rides, weather, oversleeping, computer or technology problems, vacations, flights and travel, work commitments, will not be considered legitimate reasons to make up work in the class.
-Please do not ask me to make exceptions to this policy.

 No extra credit will be provided in this class.

 You will have the following opportunity to earn extra credit in this class: XXXX

 Your grade will be calculated on a 90/80/70/60 percentage scale based on the XXXX points:

 XXXX - XXXX B